Six Tips for Leaders to Create Effective Team Collaboration

 1. Being More Available Promotes Team Collaboration

-A leader’s presence is essential for team success.
+Firstly, a leader’s presence is essential for team success.
 It shows you care about them and their objectives.
-Since remote work removes day-to-day office interactions, being intentional about being visible has become more critical than ever.
+Consequently, remote work removes day-to-day office interactions, being intentional about being visible has become more critical than ever.
 Make sure you give your team time, attention, and communication.

 2. Task Clarity Helps Your Team Collaborate

 Make team interactions and task assignments fun and efficient.
 The latest trends for team communication and project management are unique and support the new norms of teamwork.
-The market is now filled with unique, practical, and efficient tools that are fresh and fun.
+For instance, the market is now filled with unique, practical, and efficient tools that are fresh and fun.
 You can replace older methods like email and local word documents/spreadsheets and introduce new platforms like Slack, Asana, or online documents/spreadsheets.

 What matters most is that platforms allow: